ankiano/etl/docs/source/index.rst

     etl --source "$dataset_file??sep=," \
         --target input/titanic.xlsx

-3) Report or dashboard update
+3) Report or dashboard update in google sheets

   We can build quick report and dashboards using google sheets.
   You just need create worbook, share this book to technical email in `.google-api.key.json` and use `etl` to upload data to needed sheet.